Learn more about our course on patellar luxation surgery procedure for Cats & Dogs

 The lameness that people see when their dog is running around is considered more of a biomechanical lameness rather than a painful lameness.
 This is where the limb does not function correctly, resulting in the dog skipping.

-In some situations, the luxation can be painful as the patella slides over the trochlear ridge or where there is development of osteoarthritis.
+In some situations, it can be painful as the patellar slides over the trochlear ridge or where there is development of osteoarthritis.

 How do you treat luxating patella in dogs?

 It depends how bad it is but usually the treatment is surgery.
 The aim of the surgery is to correct the alignment between the quadriceps mechanism (the quadricep muscles, the patella and the patellar tendon) with the insertion of the patellar tendon and the trochlear groove.

 The specific surgery that is performed in most cases involves a combination of procedures: tibial crest transposition +/- trochleoplasty (this is to deepen the trochlear groove).
 Soft tissue repair is also done to address the balance of forces on the medial and lateral aspect of the stifle joint.

 Surgery success is around 90% with animals having a good to excellent outcome that is complication free.